Tzvet05/INDULC/README.md

 `[isa infile]` is the input Json file containing the ISA used for assembly.
 You must have reading permissions for it.
 This argument is optional and will be replaced by a default argument `isa.json` if left empty.

+### Options

+Options can be added anywhere in the arguments when running the assembler.
+They sometimes support a shortened name alongside their full name, and they sometimes require a parameter.
+In such a case, the default parameter when the option is not specified is indicated by `[ ]`.
+Both the shortened and full names require the parameter to be specified.
+The `--` argument can be used to indicate the end of option parsing.
+Any argument following it will be treated as a regular argument rather than as an option.

+#### Version

+`--version`

+The "version" option displays INDULC's version.
+It doesn't run the assembling process.

+#### Help

+`-h --help`

+The "help" option displays the usage help.
+It doesn't run the assembling process.

+#### Mute macro warnings

+`-m --mute-macro-warnings=[no]|yes`

+When the "mute macro warnings" option is enabled, the syntax warnings for macros whose identifier is identical to a flag mnemonic, to a register mnemonic, to a number, to the label definition keyword or to the macro definition keyword are muted.

+#### Output characters

+`-c --output-chars=no|[yes]`

+When the "output characters" option is enabled, the assembled machine code is written in the outfile using characters (`0` and `1`) rather than actual raw bits.
+This is useful for debugging as the machine code is produced in a human-readable form.

 ### Makefile rules